splunk/attack_range/README.md

 The container deployment consists of two worker nodes and one master node in Kubernetes.
 Deploying a Kubernetes cluster can be activated in [attack_range.conf](attack_range.conf) with the key kubernetes.
 Additionally, an application is deployed to the Kubernetes cluster which can be configured in [attack_range.conf](attack_range.conf).
 In the default settings, a wordpress application is deployed to the Kubernetes cluster.

 #### Logging
 [Splunk Connect for Kubernetes](https://github.com/splunk/splunk-connect-for-kubernetes) is deployed in order to collect logs from the Kubernetes cluster.
-The Kubernetes logs can be found in the index ```index = kubernetes``` on the Splunk instance.
+The Kubernetes logs can be found in the index ```index = kubernetes OR index = kubernetes-metrics``` on the Splunk instance.

 ### Serverless Deployment